Single sign-on and authorization

 We've enhanced our existing Single Sign-On (SSO) feature, originally focused on authentication alone, by introducing the capability to manage authorization as well.
-This means you can now directly control user roles through identity providers like Azure Active Directory and Okta.
-Additionally, the process of automatically creating users has been streamlined, eliminating the need for invitation emails.
+You control user roles through identity providers like Azure Active Directory and Okta.
+The process of automatically creating users has been streamlined, eliminating the need for invitation emails.

 This update simplifies user setup, enhances access management, and strengthens account security.

 For this feature, you need to have SSO authentication configured.
-Please see details in this article.
+For details, read the SSO article.

 How it works